 As of June 30, 2017 all roads to Brian Head are now open.
 The town was saved from the Brian Head Fire of 2017 and will continue with all scheduled events for the summer.

 The comfortable mountain climate at 9,800 feet above sea level makes Brian Head the perfect destination for an active summer get away (full of annual events and festivals) or a winter ski vacation.
 Named for nearby Brian Head Peak, the town of Brian Head is a rustic mountain village with diverse recreational opportunities where people and nature co-exist.
-Brian Head is the "Highest Resort Town" in America.
+Brian Head is the "Highest Resort Town" in America, and boasts a ski resort with red rock, rock 'n' roll and ribs.

 Where to Stay in Brian Head